B.S.N. Admission Requirements

-- The college/university from which the course was transferred must be accredited by agencies recognized by Saint Luke’s College of Health Sciences.
+- The college/university from which the course was transferred must be accredited by agencies recognized by Saint Luke’s College.

 - Transfer credit for natural science courses is generally granted only for courses less than ten years old.
 Natural science courses older than ten years may be evaluated on an individual basis.
-Does not apply to RNs currently engaged in professional RN practice.
+This does not apply to R.N.s currently engaged as a professional R.N.

-- In order to receive a degree from SLCHS, transfer students must earn a minimum of 30 credits from SLCHS (residency requirement).
+- In order to receive a degree from Saint Luke’s College, transfer students must earn a minimum of 30 credits from Saint Luke’s College (residency requirement).

 - Avila University